 Project Management - Quality, Risk, Procurement and Project Closeout

-Modern Project Management – Managing Quality Control, Risk, Procurement and Project Closeout is the last in a series of free online courses designed for anyone who wants to learn about contemporary project management.
+Modern Project Management – Managing Quality Control, Risk, Procurement and Project Closeout is the last in a series of courses designed for anyone who wants to learn about contemporary project management.

 This course is broken down into four key areas: how to implement the appropriate quality control procedures throughout the project life-cycle, how to assess risks to the project, how to set up and run an efficient and effective project procurement system, and finally how to close out the project successfully.